 Alysia and John Yates

 New City Fellows is part of a national movement that began with The Gotham Fellowship in New York.
 Gotham was launched in September 2008 by Redeemer Presbyterian under the leadership of Rev. Timothy Keller and Katherine Alsdorf.
 Since then, other fellows initiatives have been launched around the country with a common mission to equip young adults for gospel leadership in the world.
-Katherine and her husband John will be living part-time in Raleigh in order to lead in the establishment of New City Fellows.

 Local Church Partnership

 New City Fellows is funded through the generous support of the local church and dedicated individuals.
 If you are interested in learning about how to contribute to this ministry, please contact Jay Easterling.
+Contributions designated “scholarship fund” will be used exclusively for Fellows’ tuition scholarships, which cover their program expenses (books, speakers, costs of retreats, etc.).